estintax/saatja-rpi/README.md

 # saatja

-A small program for the Raspberry Pi to transmit Morse code using the FS1000A RF-transmitter.
+A small experimental program for the Raspberry Pi to transmit Morse code using the FS1000A RF-transmitter.

 ![FS1000A](https://raw.githubusercontent.com/estintax/saatja/master/doc/fs1000a.png)